How to Pick a Sleeping Bag

 Without a shell fabric you'd just have a bunch of insulation lying about which wouldn't be very warm or cozy.
 The shell protects the insulation, keeps it in place (usually with the help of baffles) and is usually coated in a durable water repellant finish to prevent light moisture from soaking in.

 NYLON is the most common shell fabric you'll find.
-It is incredibly lightweight and packs down easy while still protecting the insulation that has been packed inside.
+It is incredibly lightweight and helps ultra compact sleeping bags pack down easy while still protecting the insulation inside.
 For ultralight sleeping bags, 10 or 15 denier is common.

 MICROFIBER is a more durable shell fabric, offering not just more protection from abrasion, but also weather resistance.
 It still breathes so you don't overheat in the bag, but it helps keep wind out due to the tight weave.

 GORE WINDSTOPPER® isn't very common, unless you're looking for an expedition sleeping bag.
 It's really tough, windproof, and also offers the best resistance to moisture (although it is NOT waterproof).